 Resident workers - Individual income quartiles

-In Tablelands, the 'lowest' quartile is the largest group, comprising 33% of the resident workers .
+In Cairns, the 'medium lowest' quartile is the largest group, comprising 28% of the resident workers .

 Individual Income is an indicator of socio-economic status, skills and occupations required in a particular industry.
 With other data sources, such as Qualifications and Occupation, it helps to evaluate the economic opportunities of people in an industry.